 Council officers conduct inspections in November and December each year.
-If a property is found to be hazardous a fire prevention notice will be issued giving the property owners or occupier 14 days to clear the property.
+If a property is found to be hazardous a fire prevention notice will be issued giving the property owners or occupier an appropriate amount of time to clear the property.

 If not cleared by that time, Council may arrange for work to be done and charge the owner accordingly.

 Tips for preventing fire hazards on your property